VinnyBui/hotcue-sounds/README.md

 The site uses a Shopify development store.
 To test the full checkout experience:
 - Browse products and add items to cart
 - When prompted at checkout, use password: `hotcue`
+- You can use a fake or real payment method, the transaction won't appear in your payment history because shopify site is still in development.
+All transactions are just for testing purposes
+- Once purchase, you can see the audio file in your email or in your account page

 ---
 ## Key Features